 Tumble dry on low heat or lay flat to dry.
 Merino wool will shrink if not cared for properly.

-From continually compressing or the build up of sweat and dirt, down can lose loft reducing the garments insulating effectiveness.
-When your down garment has lost it’s loftiness it is recommended that this garment be washed.
+From continual compression or the build up of sweat and dirt, down can lose loft—reducing the garment’s insulating effectiveness.
+When your down garment has lost it’s loftiness, it is recommended that this garment be washed.
 Although necessary, it is best to do it as sparingly as possible.
-Use a front load washing machine and a down specific detergent such as ReviveX Down Cleaner Concentrate.
+Use a front-load washing machine and a down-specific detergent such as ReviveX Down Cleaner Concentrate.
 Use warm water on permanent press or gentle cycle and rinse twice to ensure all cleaner has been removed.

 Remove excess water with a towel by patting dry.
 Dry the down garment on low heat with two clean tennis balls to help regain loft.
-If you don’t have any you can substitute heavy socks rolled up.
-It is very important that you dry your down garment entirely which may take upwards of 2 to 3 hours.
+If you don’t have tennis balls, you can substitute a pair of rolled up heavy socks.
+It is very important that you dry your down garment entirely, which may take upwards of 2 to 3 hours.
 Your down garment will not regain its loft until it is fully dry.
 Store unstuffed in a dry place.

-Do not remove frame.
+Do not remove the frame.
 The best way to wash your pack is in your shower or at a car wash using the rinse setting.
-Using warm water scrub lightly and use a small amount of a hunting specific detergent if heavily soiled.
+Using warm water, scrub lightly and use a small amount of a hunting-specific detergent if heavily soiled.
 Hang dry.

 Any form of alteration to your GORE-TEX® garment after purchase, including repairs, logo embroidery, or fit alterations, should be done at a Gore-certified facility.
 Otherwise, you might compromise the waterproof protection of your garment, usually via small needle holes that have not been sealed.
 If you need to change your garment in any way, contact us to locate a certified repair facility.

 You can temporarily fix minor punctures and tears with a GORE -TEX® Fabric Repair Kit, available at specialty outdoor stores.
-These special adhesive patches allow you to make instant repairs to preserve the waterproof integrity of your outerwear until you can get to a certified repair center.
-Contact us for information about contacting a repair center.
+These special adhesive patches allow you to make instant repairs to preserve the waterproof integrity of your outerwear until you can get it to a certified repair center.
+Please contact our customer service team for assistance with repairs.